 High kick point - The high kick point stick is preferred by players looking for max power for firing slap shots

 Flex is the measurement, in pounds, of the amount of pressure required to bend the stick 1 inch.
-Generally speaking the higher the flex number, the less bend or flex in the stick.
+Generally speaking, the higher the flex number, the less bend or flex in the stick.

-"standard length" provides what the middle usually does, a nice balance between the short and long stick benefits of good puck handling, yet with enough length to exploit the stick's flex and extra length for puck battles (think wingers battling in the corners and shooting off the wall),
+"standard length" provides what the middle usually does, a nice balance between the short and long stick benefits of good puck handling, yet with enough length to exploit the stick's flex and extra length for puck battles.
+Think wingers battling in the corners and shooting off the wall,

-openness of the blade means how much loft will it provide.
-The more open the blade the more loft and the easier it is to elevate the puck.
+openness of the blade means how much loft it will provide.
+The more open the blade, the more loft, and the easier it is to elevate the puck.

 with most players' lies falling in the 5 to 6

 range.
 A higher lie number, a favorite of forwards, brings the blade closer to the body so that the lie will be more upright.